A method of moments estimator for interacting particle systems and their mean field limit: Numerical experiments

 \subsection{Multiplicative noise}

 We now focus on estimating a more complex diffusion term and we consider the functions

 with exact unknown components $\sigma_0^* = 1$ and $\sigma_2^* = 0.5$, and we write $\theta^* = \sigma $.
 We fix the final time $T = 10^4$ and the number of particles $N = 250$.
-In \cref{fig:multiplicative_noise} we plot the estimation computed for each particle using $M = 4$ moments equations to construct the estimator.
+In \cref{fig:multiplicative_noise} we plot the estimation computed for each particle using $M = 3$ moments equations to construct the estimator

 We observe that the first and the second components are slightly overestimated and underestimated, respectively, but in average the estimators provide a reliable approximation of the correct unknowns.